The global mobile app revenue was valued at $582 billion in 2020 and is expected to reach $935 billion by the end of 2023.

 You can use popular hiring platforms to find app developers depending on the cooperation models (freelance, in-house team, outsourcing companies).

 There are several popular software outsourcing destinations: USA, Western Europe, Eastern Europe, Asia.
-Eastern Europe is golden mean charging $25-50 hourly while providing a high level of competency.
-For example, Ukrainian developers charge $40.
+Central Europe is golden mean charging $25-50 hourly while providing a high level of competency.
+For example, Estonian developers charge $40.

 Before finding app developers, you need to make the following steps: define target audience, validate the problem, validate the solution, build MVP, measure (KPIs) and analyze.